 - Order signs for grounds that are already tobacco-free.

-The Capital District Tobacco-Free Coalition is available to help you every step of the way by providing:
+Capital District Tobacco-Free Communities is available to help you every step of the way by providing:

 - Telephone, email or in-person technical assistance, including presentations or information sessions

 - Sample policies, sample employee outreach materials, FAQs, and timelines